berry-cs/sinbad/tutorials/racket/bikeshare2-trips.md

 1. Design a function `trip-usage-fee` that computes the usage fee for a trip, if any.
 Recall that for subscribers there is no usage fee for the first 45 minutes of a trip.
 After that, the usage fee is $2.50 per 15 minutes.
 For "customers," there is no charge for the first 30 minutes of a trip.
 After 30 minutes, the charge is $4 per additional 15 minutes.

-   You have previously written a similar function - for the purpose of this exercise, forget about that for a moment.
-Start from scratch and follow the template as you design this function.
+   Follow the template as you design this function.
 It should suggest that you develop a helper function on a *user*, for which you should also follow the template as you develop it.

 2. You should now be able to construct a random trip from the data, and compute its usage fee: